 There are two points to make.

 #1.
 Material with different hardness experience different amounts of lateral deflection under the same amount of load.
-This causes different amounts of stress between the block and load cell
+This causes different amounts of stress between the block and the load cell.

 Figure 5 Morehouse 200 lbf through 600,000 lbf Concrete test Kit with the Proper Adapters to Ensure Reproducible Results and Limit Measurement Error

 Different types of load cells will react differently to the hardness of the adapters.
+The Morehouse shear web type load cell performed the best in this test case with an additional error of less than 0.002 %.
 The top adapter tends to be the most critical component and can change the output of a force-measuring device by amounts of 0.3 % or more.
-These two examples show real-world examples where the overall expanded uncertainty was dramatically larger than what one may expect it to be.
-In both of these examples, the customer was expecting the expected performance of the load cell to be better than 0.025 % at capacity.
+The two examples on column type load cells show real-world examples where the overall expanded uncertainty was dramatically larger than what one may expect it to be.
+In both of these examples, the customer expected the expected performance of the load cell to be better than 0.025 % at capacity.
 In reality, the errors were five to ten times larger than what the customer expected.
 If these force-measuring devices were used for calibration, there could have been failures.
 Failures in testing that may have resulted in bad products being passed as good.
 Failures that may have impacted the lives and safety of several people.
-In keeping with our purpose of creating a safer work by helping companies improve their force and torque measurements, we urge anyone making force measurements to pay attention to the adapters they use and to send those adapters in at the time of calibration.
-If your adapters are not flat or if you need to purchase a top adapter for your load cells, our team can help you start making better and consistent measurements today.
-Plus, pairing a top adapter with a load cell can improve stability and often help in extended the calibration dates.
-Thus, less frequent calibrations equals more overall cost savings and a safer world.
+In keeping with our purpose of creating safer work by helping companies improve their force and torque measurements, we urge anyone making force measurements to pay attention to the adapters they use and to send those adapters in at the time of calibration.
+If your adapters are not flat or you need to purchase a top adapter for your load cells, our team can help you start making better and consistent measurements today.
+Plus, pairing a top adapter with a load cell can improve stability and often extend the calibration dates.
+Thus, less frequent calibrations equal to more overall cost savings and a safer world.